millerjl1980/webui-toolkit-gemini-imagegen/README.md

 Example prompt:

-`@GeminiImageTool Generate an image of a futuristic cityscape at sunset`
+`Generate an image of a futuristic cityscape at sunset`

 The tool will:
 1. Show a "Generating an image..." status message.